-- Traders during ancient times
+- Traders in ancient times

-- Kingdoms along the coast
+- New kingdoms along the coast

-A person who buys things from where they are made and sell them elsewhere is called a trader.
+A person who buys things from where they are made and sells them elsewhere is called a trader.
 Trade has been taking place since ancient times.
 Traders travelled long distances to buy and sell things.
 Traders also helped in exchange of cultures and ideas.

-Trade Relations with Rome: South India was famous for gold and spices.
-Black pepper was the most valued spice and was often termed as ‘Black Gold’.
+South India was famous for gold and spices.
+Black pepper was the most valued spice and was often termed as Black Gold.
 Traders from Rome traveled by ships and by caravans.
 They carried black pepper to Rome.
 Many Roman coins have been discovered from south India.
 This shows that there was good amount of trade between India and Rome.

-Ancient Sea Routes through India: The traders also explored many sea routes through India.
+The traders also explored many sea routes through India.
 Some of the sea routes were along the coastline.
 Some others were through the Arabian Sea and the Bay of Bengal.
 The sailors took advantage of the southwest monsoon while sailing through these seas.
 Ships were made strong so that they could withstand the rigours of a tough voyage.

-Important Trade Centres of South: Each chief had two centres of power.
-One centre was power was inland and another was on the coast.
+Each chief had two centres of power.
+One centre of power was inland and another was on the coast.
 Thus there were six important cities; in terms of power.
 Puhar or Kaveripattinam and Madurai were the two highly important cities among them.
 While Kaveripattinam was the port of Cholas, Madurai was the capital of Pandyas.

 These powerful chiefs provided protection to the traders.
 But they did not collect taxes for giving protection to the traders.
 Rather they demanded and received tributes from the traders.
 They usually went on military expeditions too and collected tributes from surrounding areas.